Fields: social change, outreach, sustainability, racial justice, social justice

 Applicants are welcome to apply for both the permanent Community Organizing open positions and/or the Organizing Apprentice program.
 On your materials, please indicate if you would like to be considered for both.

 Special Requirements/Qualifications: The Apprentice position is for candidates interested in community organizing but do not have demonstrated experience with these skills.
 Because you will need to be able to relate to Kentuckians from all walks of life and move them to action, you will presumably bring experience developing others as leaders, strong communication and listening skills and a commitment to the vision and values of KFTC.
 You will also be organized, strategic, able to cope with changing and uncertain circumstances, collaborative, and compassionate.
 You will have a commitment to shared leadership and work well in teams with both leaders and other staff colleagues.
 In addition, you should excel in three areas:

-2. Self-Direction and Commitment: You will be in situation where community leaders are looking to you for guidance and strategy.
+- Self-Direction and Commitment: You will be in situations where community leaders are looking to you for guidance and strategy.
 You must be able to know what steps are needed to make progress, meet commitments, and able to take those steps on your own.
 You must be highly organized, focused, and have a strong work ethic.